jeffreymorganio/d3-country-bubble-chart/README.md

 One set of radio buttons control whether each circle is filled with a color or the flag of the country.
 The color represents the continent of the country and is chosen from the [schemeCategory10](https://github.com/d3/d3-scale/blob/master/README.md#schemeCategory10) palette using an [ordinal scale](https://github.com/d3/d3-scale/blob/master/README.md#ordinal-scales).

 Each flag is rendered as an SVG image and is stored in the `flags` folder.
-The flags are from the [googlei18n/region-flags package](https://github.com/googlei18n/region-flags/tree/gh-pages/svg).
+The flags are from the [googlei18n/region-flags package](https://github.com/googlei18n/region-flags/tree/gh-pages/svg) (see [COPYING](https://github.com/googlei18n/region-flags/blob/gh-pages/COPYING)).

 ## Forces